HelioMesquita/Swiftmazing/README.md

 [![SPM](https://img.shields.io/badge/spm-compatible-blue.svg?style=flat)](https://www.apple.com)
 [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](https://github.com/HelioMesquita/Swiftmazing/blob/master/LICENSE)

 A iOS application with layout based on App Store that can check the most starred and last updated Swift repository.
-It was developed in a modular way, with their respective tests, using the modern collection view
+It was developed in a modular way using SPM, with their respective tests and using the modern collection view

 ## Features